marcfager/nspanel-mf/README.md

 # NSPanel-MF
 Custom HMI controlled by ESPHome for the Sonoff NSPanel.
-Includes media player card and home screen with weather data and clock.
+Includes home screen with weather data and clock, media player card, control of 8 lights (easily expandable), bootup screen and disable screen for alarm.
+Audible notifications can be sent from Home Assistant that remain visible on the screen for a set period of time.
 More to come.
 All content on the screen can be controlled from ESPHome and is very easily integrated to Home Assistant.

 ## Credits